This is a guide covering the fisheye lens.

 The Canon EF 8-15mm f/4 L is a special-purpose lens designed to capture ultra-wide-angle perspective (or fisheye) and produce non-rectilinear images that captures a large field of view.

 The angle of view offered by the lens is 180 degrees to 175 degrees across the zoom range.
-This being an L lens comes with a good build quality.
+This L lens comes with a good build quality.
 It weighs a whopping 540 grams.

 There are a total of 14 elements in the lens arranged in 11 groups.
 The front element of the lens bulges out and this is a characteristic of all ultra-wide-angle lenses including fisheye lenses.